prcutler/the-bootloader/_drafts/trailer-script.md

 Each episode we'll each share two or three things we found interesting from around the tech and maker world.
 We'll share news, talk about some projects or cool products, and more.

 Subscribe today in your favorite podcast app, follow us on Twitter @thebootloader, or visit thebootloader.net for more information.

+## Version 4

+I'm Paul (or Tod) and I'm excited to bring you a new podcast, The Bootloader, with my co-host Paul Cutler.

+We'll each share a few things we found interesting.
+From cool projects to new products and everything in between.

+Subscribe to The Bootloader in your favorite podcast app today, follow us on Twitter @thebootloader, or learn more at www.bootloader.net.